Shanci-Li/Shanci-Li.github.io/index.md

 </p></div>

 <div align="center">
-{% include_relative _includes/lda.html max-width="800px" %}
+{% include_relative _includes/lda.html %}

 <div align="justify"><p>
-  By sliding to adjust relevance metric and observing the Top-30 most relevant terms inside each topic, we can summarize each topic and analysis the most significant concerns when people talking about Brexit. test_800</p>
+  By sliding to adjust relevance metric and observing the Top-30 most relevant terms inside each topic, we can summarize each topic and analysis the most significant concerns when people talking about Brexit.</p>

 <p>The first topic covers 29.5% of tokens in the reported quotations.
 The most meaingful keywords in the topic distribution are: EUR, scotland, northern_ireland, agreement, border, option, soft, extension, priority, discussion, certainty, relationship, withdrawal agreement, farmer, recognise, law, disastrous, transition period.
 Therefore, we suspect this topic is mainly about the way how Ireland and Scotland would act during the Brexit.</p>